Jerod Evans: Washington Valor

 On May 22, 2018, Evans was assigned to the Washington Valor.
 On July 2, 2018, he was placed on reassignment.

 Baltimore Brigade

 On March 6, 2019, Evans was assigned to the Baltimore Brigade.

 Washington Valor

 On April 12, 2019, Evans was traded to the Washington Valor.

 Tokyo Gas Creators

 In 2021, Evans joined the Tokyo Gas creators of Japan's XLeague.

 Carolina Cobras

 In 2022, Evans joined the Carolina Cobras of the National Arena League (NAL).

 Vegas Knight Hawks

 On April 28, 2022, Evans signed with the Vegas Knight Hawks of the Indoor Football League (IFL).
 He was released on June 15, 2022.

 Northern Arizona Wranglers

 On June 20, 2022, Evans was signed by the Northern Arizona Wranglers.

+Fehérvár Enthroners

+On April 23, 2023, Evans was signed by the Hungarian Fehérvár Enthroners of European League of Football.
+He was released on June 20.

 Personal

-Evans' brother Caleb was a former starting quarterback for the University of Louisiana - Monroe Warhawks, and now is starting quarterback for the Ottawa Redblacks of the Canadian Football League.
+Evans' brother Caleb was a former starting quarterback for the University of Louisiana - Monroe Warhawks, and now is a quarterback for the Montreal Alouettes of the Canadian Football League.